What Does 'Pending' Mean In Real Estate?

 Mortgage Basics - 4-minute read

-A conditional approval means your lender will approve your mortgage, so long as you meet certain terms.
-Read our advice to best prepare your loan application.
+A conditional approval means your lender will approve your mortgage once you meet certain conditions.
+Get our advice on how to prepare your loan application.

 Closing Costs: What Are They, And How Much Will You Pay?